I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 To win the governorship.

-So he may be like Bill Buckley, if he wins, demand a recount.
+So he may be like Bill Buckley if he wins, demand a recount.

 Appreciate it.

-Bud, Austin Texas, one minute.
+Bud, Austin, Texas, one minute.

 Can you do it in one minute?

-Uh I'm on a real quandary.
+Yeah, Rush, I'm in a real quandary.

 I'm a big fan of Rush Limbaugh and John McCain and the Swiftboaters.

-Now I find the last few weeks we end up with all my friends bashing each other.
+Now, I find the last few weeks we end up with all my friends bashing each other.

-I want to tell John McCain's supporters to lay off for McCain to lay off the swift boaters.
+But I did want to say one thing: I want to tell John McCain's supporters to lay off, for McCain to lay off the Swiftboaters.

-I I saw this last week.
+I saw this last week.

-It was it was on Little Green Footballs.
+It was on Little Green Footballs.

-I don't think anybody has refuted one claim the Swift Boat Veterans for Truth made that I'm aware of.
+I don't think anybody has refuted one claim the Swiftboat Veterans for Truth made that I'm aware of.

 Has anybody said that what they said about Kerry was not true?